kmprioliPROF/CSC_8515_Final_Project/README.md

 ## **Usage**

-The script `import_wrangle.R` must be run before any other file.
-It will take about 5 minutes to run (there is a computationally intense imputation step).
+The script `load_data.R` must be run before any other file.
 From there, you can run either `random_forest.Rmd` for the supervised analysis, or `clustering_analysis.Rmd` for the unsupervised analysis.
 The script `clustering_stats.R` is automatically called from within `clustering_analysis.Rmd` so no need to run it separately.

 ## **Data Source**